Tuesday, 12 March 2024

 Robin Grantham was credited as 'makeup supervisor', with John Webber credited as 'additional special makeup effects makeup'.
 It can be assumed that Grantham and Webber handled Philip Sayer's and Simon Nash's transformators towards the end of the film.

-Tom Harris, who was credited under 'mechanical effects', was responsible for the pyrotechnics, the radio controlled toy tank, etc. Harris had NOTHING to do with the creature effects or makeups!
+Tom Harris, who was credited under 'mechanical effects', was responsible for the pyrotechnics, the radio controlled toy tank, etc. I've seen Harris get miscredited for quite a few of Xtro's effects, but generally Harris had very little to do with the creature effects or makeups!

 Coates and Grantham both worked from designs by Christopher Hobbs, credited under 'visual consultant'.
 Hobbs, a production designer, had also visualized (on paper) the gruesome effects sequences in Ken Russell's The Devils and Neil Jordan's The Company of Wolves.